onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 ## Get the partitionned mesh

-The aim of this whole process is to retreive a partitionned mesh.
-Let's move on to the **get** step.
-Depending on the numerical method, the mesh is not described and stored in the same style.
-For this next part of the exercise, you can choose if you want to retreive the partitionned cube in nodal or decending connectivity.
-Now move on to the chosen sub-section.
+You can now **get** (step 4) the ouput mesh of the partitioning algorithm.
+Depending on the numerical method, the mesh has to be described in a different way.
+For Finite-Element methods a nodal connectivity ([option 1](#Nodal connectivity (i.e. Finite-Element style)))) usually suffices while for Finite-Volume methods all descending connectivities ([option 2](#Descending connectivity (i.e. Finite-Volume style))) are of interest.
+Choose which one suits you best and go further in the exercise to the associated section.

 ### Nodal connectivity (i.e. Finite-Element style)

-For nodal connectivity, we wish to get data related to the cell->vertex connectivity.
+You choose to get the partitioned mesh in nodal connectivity, i.e. cell->vertex connectivity.

+*Remark : The object in `ParaDiGM` in which partitionned nodal meshes are stored is `part_mesh_nodal`.
+Here we get this object from `mpart` to directly have access to the arrays we are interested in.*

-Let's start with the vertices.
-What are the coordinates of the vertices in the subdomain?
+Let's start with the vertices composing the subdomain.
+How many vertices are there?
 What is their global number?
-How many vertices are there?

-*Note : The internal data structure for partitionned mesches defined in nodal connectivity is the part_mesh_nodal.
-Here we get that data structure from the mesh partitioning object to get certain arrays from it directly.*
+What are their coordiantes?

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 6